simon-quach/simon-quach/README.md

 ### Hi there 👋

-I'm Simon, a rising 2nd year at University of California San Diego.
+I'm Simon, a rising 2nd year at the University of California San Diego.
 Here's some more information about me!

 ### 🔭 I’m currently working on:
 - Refining projects